-There are numerous other discretions the employer may exercise for which the employer is not required to have a written policy.
+Whilst this section has provided information about the discretions on which an employer must have a written policy, there are numerous other discretions the employer may exercise for which the employer is not required to have a written policy.
 However, for at least some of these, the employer might wish to have a written policy, or a statement of intent as to how such discretions might be exercised.
 More information is available in the 'Technical guide - discretionary policies' which can be found on the 'Guides and sample documents' page of www.lgpsregs.org.